 Learn More about California Divorce Proceedings

 These are the most common and straightforward ways for you to deal with home equity during a divorce.
 Take the time to fully explore your options before agreeing to anything with the ex!
-As always, we invite you to reach out to us at the Law Offices of James P. White if you have any questions about this or other matters relating to family law in CA.
+As always, we invite you to reach out to us at the White Oak Law if you have any questions about this or other matters relating to family law in CA.